 The time allowed for candidates to submit their applications must be sufficient to permit proper competition.
-The minimum deadline for submitting applications is 30 days from the date of the notice's publication in the Official Journal of the European Union and on the website of DGInternational Cooperation and Development.
+The minimum deadline for submitting applications is 30 days from the date of the notice's publication in the Official Journal of the European Union and on the F&T portal.
 The actual deadline will be determined by the contract's size and complexity.

-If the contract notice is also published locally by the contracting authority, it must be identical to the contract notice published by the European Commission in the Official Journal and on the website of DG International Cooperation and Development and must appear at the same time.
+If the contract notice and additional information about the contract notice are also published locally by the contracting authority, it must be identical to the ones published by the European Commission in the Official Journal and on the F&T portal and must appear at the same time.

 The contract notice must be clear enough to save candidates from requesting clarifications or additional information during the procedure.
 Candidates may however submit questions should they need to.
-If the contracting authority modifies the contract notice, either in response to a question or on its own initiative, a corrigendum including the changes must be submitted for publication to the relevant service of the European Commission (see Annex A5b).
-The corrigendum will be published no later than 7 days after the request for publication.
+If the contracting authority modifies the contract notice/additional information about the contract notice, either in response to a question or on its own initiative, a corrigendum including the changes must be submitted for publication to the relevant service of the European Commission (see Annex A5b).
+The corrigendum will be encoded directly in eNotices and, in indirect management the appropriate template (Annex A5b) shall be used and forwarded to the relevant EU delegation for publication, always complying with the deadlines set up in the publication guidelines (see Annex A11e).
 The corrigendum must be published before the submission deadline and the latter may be extended to allow candidates to take the changes into account.
 Please note that with a clarification, the contracting authority cannot give an opinion on the assessment of the application.

-If information in the contract notice needs to be clarified but does not require an amendment of the contract notice, a clarification must be published on the website of DG International Cooperation and Development.
+If information in the contract notice/additional information about the contract notice needs to be clarified but does not require an amendment of the contract notice, a clarification must be published on the Official Journal of European Union and F&T portal.